 Introduction to the Pricing Doc

-A national formulary with a focus on cost-effective and evidence-based drug utilization would potentially help curtail some of the impact of pharmaceutical industry marketing on prescribing patterns.
-New Zealand has a rigorous national formulary system focused on evidence based on clinical outcomes and cost-effectiveness.9 A comparative analysis of Ontario and New Zealand drug spending found that if Ontario implemented a comprehensive formulary management system like that of New Zealand, the annual savings just for three classes of medications (statins, PPIs and ACE inhibitors) would be >$370 million.10 Canada is currently the only OECD nation with a universal health insurance system but no national pharmacare program.
-Adopting a national pharmacare program would save approximately $4 billion annually in prescription drug costs.11
+A national formulary focused on cost-effective, evidence-based drug utilization could mitigate the impact of pharmaceutical industry marketing on prescribing patterns.
+New Zealand’s rigorous national formulary system emphasizes clinical outcomes and cost-effectiveness.7 A study comparing Ontario and New Zealand found that adopting a similar system could save Ontario over $370 million annually for three medication classes (statins, PPIs, and ACE inhibitors).8 Canada is the only OECD nation with universal health insurance but no national pharmacare program; implementing one could save approximately $4 billion annually in prescription drug costs.9

-With this in mind, we are pleased to update our Price Comparison of Commonly Prescribed Pharmaceuticals in Alberta.
-We encourage prescribers to consider costs (and medication coverage) when treating chronic medical conditions and especially when choosing between therapeutically similar medications.
+We are pleased to update our Price Comparison of Commonly Prescribed Pharmaceuticals in Alberta.
+We encourage prescribers to consider costs and coverage when treating chronic conditions and choosing between therapeutically similar medications.

 In addition to considering lowest cost alternatives, other ways of decreasing drug costs include: